-- Specialists in placing high-risk merchants
+- Specialists in placing high-risk and other hard-to-place merchants

-- Offers offshore accounts for international merchants
+- Offers offshore merchant accounts for some international merchants

-- Fair pricing and contract terms
+- Fair pricing and excellent contract terms

 - Dedicated account manager for customer service

 Truth be told, many high-risk merchants don’t even realize that they’re high-risk until they begin to pursue a merchant account.
-But then, after a string of rejections, they get desperate and willing to work with whoever will take them.
-This is a huge mistake.
+But then, after a string of rejections, they get desperate and are willing to work with whoever will take them.
+That is a huge mistake.
 If you’re running an honest business that just so happens to be high-risk, you deserve to work with a dedicated partner, not some processor looking to take advantage of your desperation.
 Durango will deliver the kind of exceptional service our other 5-star processors do, with the added benefit of expertise in high-risk accounts.

 Table of Contents